-This is a counseling session for a lying husband.
+This is a coaching session for a lying husband.
 If you would like personalized help with lying and/or another issue, click on the button to find out more.
-Also read my Counseling Blog for even more free self help tools
+Also read my Coaching Blog for even more free self help tools